Serial and parallel kernelization of Multiple Hitting Set parameterized by the Dilworth number, implemented on the GPU: A problem kernel for Multiple Hitting Set

 This gives rise to the following ``demand pushing'' rule \ref{DP}, which subsumes rule \ref{rule:superedges} of \citet{CSM04}. \begin{description} \item[(DP) ] If there is a pair of distinct hyperedges~$e_i,e_j\in E$ such that $e_i$ supersedes~$e_j$, then delete~$e_j$. \end{description}

 To further generalize the data reduction rule, one can exploit that, if a hyperedge~$e_j\in E$ intersects several hyperedges, then every hyperedge~$e_i$ intersecting~$e_j$ pushes some demand to~$e_i\cap e_j$.
 If satisfying these demands requires at least $f(e_j)$~elements from~$e_j$, then one can delete~$e_j$.
-This leads to the following data reduction rule. \begin{description} \item[(LP) ] For a hyperedge~$e_j\in E$, consider the hypergraph~$H_j$ on the same vertex set as~$H$ yet containing, for each hyperedge~$e_i\in E$, a hyperedge~$e_i\cap e_j$ with demand $f(e_i)-|e_i\setminus e_j|$, and consider a lower bound~$L_j$ on the cardinality of any multiple hitting set for~$H_j$. \footnote{The lower bound $L_j$ can be obtained, for example, via an integer linear programming relaxation.} If $L_j\geq f(e_j)$, then delete~$e_j$. \end{description}
+This leads to the following data reduction rule. \begin{description} \item[(LP) ] For a hyperedge~$e_j\in E$, consider the hypergraph~$H_j$ on the same vertex set as~$H$ yet containing, for each hyperedge~$e_i\in E$, a hyperedge~$e_i\cap e_j$ with demand $f(e_i)-|e_i\setminus e_j|$ whenever this value is positive.
+Now, consider a lower bound~$L_j$ on the cardinality of any multiple hitting set for~$H_j$. \footnote{The lower bound $L_j$ can be obtained, for example, via an integer linear programming relaxation.} If $L_j\geq f(e_j)$, then delete~$e_j$. \end{description}